muhark/muhark.github.io/_project/does-microtargeting-work.md

 ---
 layout: project_single
-title: "Micro-targeting Effect"
+title: "_Does Micro-Targeting Work?_ Evidence from an Experiment during the 2020 United States Presidential Election"
-slug: "microtargeting-effect"
+slug: "does-microtargeting-work"
 ---

 This is a test.